OGRECave/ogre/git-ChangeLog.md

 * fix flipped Environment Maps using GLSL (GLSES) shaders
 * use same lighting equations as legacy GL resulting in equal light intensity
 * merge duplicated GLSL, GLSLES and GLSL150 shaders.
 Dropping 4200 loc.
+* The hardware skeletal animation support for GLSL is finished.
+See the skeletal animation sample for how to enable it in your code.

 ## HLMS
 * add GLSLES template making it work on GLES2 (TODO: correct rendering requires GLES3)